 Each platter is organized into concentric circles, called tracks.
 Tracks are divided into logical units called sectors.
 Each track and sector number results in a unique address that can be used to organize and locate data.
 Data is written to the nearest available area.
 There is an algorithm that processes the data before it’s written, allowing the firmware to detect and correct errors.

 The platters spin at preset speeds (4200 rpm to 7200 rpm for consumer computers), those speeds correlate to read/write rates.
 The higher the preset speed, the faster a hard drive will be able to read and write data.

 What is SSD [Solid State Drive]?

 SSD usesinstead of moving parts.
-SSD hasn’t any moving parts so there is no any type of data loss problem or drive corrupt problem.
+SSD hasn’t any moving parts so there is no type of data loss problem or drive corrupt problem.
 The best part of SSD is, the read/write speed of SSD is 250mbps-500mbps which is way more than HDD drives.
-But SSD drives are more expensive with less storage space compare to HDD.
+But SSD drives are more expensive with less storage space compared to HDD.

 Solid-state drive (SSD)

 An SSD is available in two different interfaces: SATA or PCIe.
 PCIe has up to 4 times the theoretical bandwidth of SATA and is supported by the NVMe host protocol.